ciwin/twde-chatbot/resources/data/nlu.md

 - good morning
 - good evening

+## intent:goodbye
+- c u
+- goodbye
+- Bye
+- good Bye
+- see you later
+- laters

 ## intent:thanks
 - thanks
 - thank you
 - thanks a lot
 - merci
 - thnx

+## intent:sorry
+- i'm sorry
+- sorry for what i just said
+- my apologies
+- pardon
+- excuse me

+## intent:done
+- done
+- will do
+- did it
+- consider it done

 ## intent:how_are_you
 - how are you?